Guidance for the finance sector

 Financial support is being provided by Caisse de dépôt et placement du Québec (CDPQ), ClimateWorks Foundation, Dutch Platform Carbon Accounting Financials (PCAF), Keeling Curve Prize, Hewlett Foundation, and The Bank of New York Mellon.

-- SBTi Criteria and Recommendations for Financial Institutions (also available in Japanese)
+- SBTi Criteria and Recommendations for Financial Institutions (updated April 2021 version, a previous October 2020 version is also available in Japanese)

 - SBTi finance tool for temperature scoring and portfolio coverage

 - Science-based target setting tool (version 1.2) – This tool was developed for companies and can be applied to sector-level components of financial institutions’ portfolios

 - SBTi Target Submission Form and Guidance for Financial Institutions – This submission form is prepared specifically for financial institutions to input information necessary for the assessment against the sector specific criteria.
 It includes fields to enter s1 and 2 and s3 portfolio target information, as well as target language templates and action reporting templates.

 - Science-Based Targets for Financial Institutions: Criteria Deep Dive Webinar and slides and FAQs